*** 20th Anniversary: 2003 to 2023 ***

-Warm air slips in under much colder air or the colder air flows over top of warm air.
+The warm air slips under the colder air or the colder air flows over the warm air.

 Warm air moving in - differential thermal advection they call it.
-The warm air has to be moist as well.
+Moisture is also needed in warm air.

 Once it contacts the colder air above, up it goes.
 Then we can figure out the LCL and cloud base using the same graphical techniques.

 Go back from this Thunderstorm Cumulonimbus Clouds to the